yash0530/system_design_learning/README.md

     - Making frequent updates to the data structure without a lot of downtime between versions.

 ## CAP Theorem
+- CAP is saying: in the presence of a network partition, you must sacrifice either strict consistency or full availability; you cannot keep both at the same time in a general distributed store.​

 - CAP theorem states that it is impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees.
 - Consistency: All nodes see the same data at the same time.
     - Consistency is achieved by updating several nodes before allowing further reads.